csmutz/apache_tcp_info/README.md

      - Whatever database becomes available
      - p0f -- database is out of date and code hasn't been updated but it would be easy to implement
      - yara

+### Future Work

+In the future, possibly integrate database for known fingerprints whenever a solid database becomes available.

+Possibly collect TCP_INFO at request time (instead of at start of connection) for meaningful collection of other TCP_INFO attributes.
+This might be better accomplished in a separate module that uses netlink to get TCP_INFO.

 ### References: